People are awkward. We feel shy, anxious and self-conscious when we meet new people for the first time in person.

 Most of these icebreaker questions are hybrids and will work for remote teams who haven’t met each other in person before and for the ones that did work together before going remote.

-How did it feel when your team was first formed remotely?
+How did it feel when your team went remote?

 Was it difficult getting to know each other and developing relationships during virtual meetings?